PXshadow/openLR/readme.md

 	openfl build cpp

 Project will be compiled into bin folder.
-Be aware that you can compile to other platforms regardless of the platform you are on, however compiling to a non-native platform will not produce a native C++ build, and if distributed, will most likely suffer from performance hits.
+Be aware that you can compile to other platforms regardless of the platform you are on, however compiling to a non-native platform will not produce a native C++ build, and will most likely suffer from performance hits.

+Note: If you are running Windows 10 Ubuntu Bash, you will need to update Ubuntu and install G++ if you have not already.
+Run the command `sudo apt-get install g++` and the project should correctly compile to the Linux target.

 If possible, on windows platform you can download Haxe Develop and use that as an IDE.
 OpenFL (and other libraries) will still need to be installed.
+Other IDE's can be used, and will most likely support a Haxe plugin that can compile for you without using the terminal.

 ## Special Thanks